smorya/thesis/README.md

+# On Ways To Optimize A/B Testing in Low-conversion Marketing Funnels

 # Background

 Traditional A/B testing( Frequentist fixed-horizon approach) is unsuitable for low-traffic marketing funnels, especially when conversion rates are low.
 Businesses would waste weeks waiting for enough data to make a decision — only to end up with results that are statistically unclear or hard to act on.